yuyang339/cs140e-21spr/labs/15-integration/README.md

      `fake-user-level`).
    - `tests`: these are the tests from before.

+It's more real than the fake-os we used before in that it has virtual memory, process blocks and tracks segments.

 As a first step, you should be able to type `make check` and the tests should pass: